SeregPie/DearImage/README.md

 | `y` | The top offset of the cropping.
 A negative value is a bottom offset. |
 | `w` | The width of the cropped canvas. ??? |
 | `h` | The height of the cropped canvas. ??? |

-Returns a new instance of `PaperDuck`.
-Can also return the same instance if no changes were made.

 ```javascript
 let canvas = PaperDuck.from(image).crop(128, -512, '', 256).canvas;